Rain turns to ice, cuts power in Great Lakes region while Tennessee braces for wild weather

 “Have your safe place cleaned out just in case,” forecasters said on X.

 More than 200,000 power outages were reported in Michigan and Wisconsin.
-Churches, schools and fire halls were turned into warming centers as utilities worked to restore electricity, a job that will likely stretch into Monday in small communities and rural pockets.
+Churches that had power, as well as schools and fire halls, were turned into warming centers as utilities worked to restore electricity, a job that will likely stretch into Monday in small communities and rural pockets.

 The Weather Service office in Gaylord, Michigan, was in the middle of it, saying on X: “Accumulations range here from a half inch to nearly a whole inch of ice!”